 Financial risk management

-Financing and financial risks are centrally managed by the finance operations of the TVO Group, in accordance with the Finance Policy approved by the Board of Directors.
+Financing and financial risks are centrally managed by the finance operations of the TVO Group in accordance with the Finance Policy approved by the Board of Directors.
 Compliance with the Finance Policy is monitored by the Board of Directors and the Company’s management.
-The SVP for Treasury is responsible for financing operations.
-In its business activities, the TVO Group is exposed to a variety of financial risks: liquidity, market and credit risks.
-These do not include the receivables and obligations between the Company and its owners, as the Company operates at cost price (see note 1, General information on the Group).
+The SVP, Treasury is responsible for financing operations.
+The TVO Group is exposed to a variety of financial risks: liquidity, market and credit risk.
+These do not include the receivables and obligations between the Company and its owners, as the Company operates at cost-price (see note 1 General information on the Group).

 The TVO Group’s guiding financial principles are to ensure access to adequate liquidity reserves and, secondly, to reduce volatility in cash flows deriving form short and medium-term fluctuations in the financial markets.